 Coping with loss

 As mortality rates in care homes, sadly, rose, we helped callers with practical information and emotional support on coping with loss.
-In these unprecedented times, many of the usual comforts to help with a bereavement are not possible due to restrictions on travel and social distancing measures.
-For some callers bereavement was coupled with unanswered questions about the cause of death and a painful process to find answers.
+In these unprecedented times, many of the usual comforts to help with a bereavement are not possible due to physical distancing measures.
+For some callers, bereavement was coupled with unanswered questions about the cause of death and a painful process to find answers.
 This made an upsetting time all the more distressing.

 We’re here for you